One Pound . . .

 Place a mental check mark by those you eat regularly.
-I conclude with a nutritionist’s tip for handling holiday desserts.
+I conclude the post with a nutritionist’s tip for handling holiday desserts.

 These little rascals are a nutritional dynamo, fighting off viruses, bad bacteria, as well as vampires.
-Take it from TV chef Rachel Ray, who’s often seen smashing a garlic bulb to smithereens, “I put garlic in everything, don’t you?”
+Take it from TV chef Rachel Ray, who’s often seen smashing a garlic bulb to smithereens: “I put garlic in everything,” she says, “don’t you?”

 Ahh, the lemon!
 This juicy ball of sunshine is a Florida vacation for the skin and hair.
 I squeeze it onto salads and into the fizzy water that I make with my Soda Stream.
 Check mark!